 - Growing up around violent and abusive people

-- Having to work jobs from a very young age to support your family
+- Having to work jobs from a very young age to support family members

 These and many other reasons lead to unequal opportunities.
 It’s the luck of the draw where you’re born into.

-Further, I’ve met some people who I could teach certain engineering work I do, in only 6 months.
-All without a formal education.
-And let me tell you, they would outsmart and outwork many “real” engineers.
+Further, I’ve met some people I could teach engineering design work to, in 6 months.
+Then without a formal education, they’d outsmart and outwork many “real” engineers.